materialsinnovation/mks-tutorial/README.md

 [PyMKS][pymks] package.
 The primary focus will be on demonstrating how [PyMKS][pymks] is used to create process-structure-property relationships.
-In no particular order the tutorial will try to cover some of the following time permitting,
+In no particular order the tutorial will try to cover some of the following (time permitting),

  - Quantifying microstructure using 2 point statistics